11 Ways to Spend Leftover Accounting Inventory Budget

 Here are some possibilities to start your thought process.
 Daydream about the list that fits your business.

-- Buy additional inventory to meet future sales demand (if you expect higher sales activity soon).
+- Buy additional inventory to meet future sales demand (if you expect higher sales activity soon), or simply want to add up costs for the current year and relief some of the current taxes, postponing them to the future year.

 - Rent additional warehouse space, if needed, to store the extra inventory that you purchase or manufacture now.